AyBims/AyBims/README.md

 - 🌱 I’m currently learning **Python and Cloud Computing**

-- 👯 I’m looking to collaborate on **Wed development and Cloud infrastructure projects**
+- 👯 I’m looking to collaborate on **Web development and Cloud infrastructure projects**

 - 💬 Ask me about **C and AWS services**